-Education: The Day after Tomorrow
+Education: The day after tomorrow

 This research network aims to design, develop and promote innovative theories, methods and practices in 21st century education.

 Education has always been about the future.
 It has always been transgressive, in one way or another.
-In this series of projects, Aarhus University scholars are building bridges between computer science, digital design, and pedagogy to explore new models for fostering students’ technological imagination, innovation, and agency in 21st century educational contexts.
+In this series of projects, Aarhus University scholars are building bridges between computer science, user experience ethnography, digital design, and pedagogy to explore new models for fostering students’ technological imagination, innovation, and agency in 21st century educational contexts.
 Using action research, design experiments, grounded theory methods and ethnography, we explore and experiment with various theoretical and applied models for transforming teaching and learning practices.

-These projects combine playful practice, co-co-creation, and critical pedagogy.
+Another set of projects combine playful practice, co-co-creation, and critical pedagogy.
 Most of our current projects are aimed at youth learning, affiliated with CounterPlay Aarhus, Coding Pirates AU, PlayTechSpace, House of Game // Play, and the Master’s degree programme in ICT-based educational design.